vpinnaka/Amazon-Sagemaker-Demo/README.md

-# Amazon-Sagemaker-Demo
+# Amazon-Sagemaker-Demo#

-A test project to list the steps in deploying a ML model in Amazon Sagemaker
+Step1
+Login into your a AWS account